fotistsiou/java_tutorial/src/fotistsiou/javatutorial/b_java_fundamentals/m_exceptionHandling/ExceptionHandling.md

       - `NullPointerException`
   - `IOException`

+## Checked and Unchecked Exceptions
+- Checked exceptions are represented by the Exception class, excluding the RuntimeException subclass.
+  - The compiler checks whether the programmer expects the occurrence of such exceptions in a program or not.
+If a method throws a checked exception, this must be marked in the declaration using the special throws keyword.
+Otherwise, the program will not compile.
+  - Example: `FileNotFoundException`
+- Unchecked exceptions are represented by the RuntimeException class and all its subclasses.
+  - The compiler does not check whether the programmer expects the occurrence of such exceptions in a program.
+  - Example: `NumberFormatException`

 ## Common Types of Exceptions
 - **ArithmeticException**: Occur when a program attempts to divide by zero.
 - **NumberFormatException**: Occur when a program attempts to convert an invalid string to a numeric type.